Illinois Compiled Statutes

 public convenience and necessity from the Illinois Commerce Commission,

-the Public Utilities Commission, at the time this amendatory Act of 1985 goes
+the Public Utilities Commission, at the time Public Act 84-617 goes

-into effect, shall transact any business in this State until it shall have
+into effect (January 1, 1986), shall transact any business in this State until it shall have

 obtained a certificate from the Commission that public convenience and